-Tens of Tg per year of mineral particles from the Saharan desert are transported to the Amazon basin (Graham et al., 2003; Swap et al., 1992; Wang et al., 2016b; Yu et al., 2015) and provide Fe and P nutrients for forests (Bristow et al., 2010).
-Such mineral particles also contribute to ice-nucleating particles (INPs) to form ice clouds (Prennei et al., 2009).
+Tens of teragrams per year of mineral particles from the Saharan desert are transported to the Amazon basin (Graham et al., 2003; Swap et al., 1992; Wang et al., 2016b; Yu et al., 2015) and provide Fe and P nutrients for forests (Bristow et al., 2010).
+Such mineral particles also contribute to ice-nucleating particles (INPs) to form ice clouds (Prenni et al., 2009).

-Mineral particles were defined as those containing both Al and Fe, although Na, Si, Ca, S, or K were also detected in most mineral particles (Figs. 6 and S2).
+Mineral particles were defined as those containing both Al and Fe, although Na, Si, Ca, S, and K were also detected in most mineral particles (Figs. 6 and S2).
 These particles are typically crystalline, appear darker than other particles, and have irregular edges in TEM images (Fig. 6).
-They have a broad size distribution with a relatively large modal peak (~1.3-1.6 μm in area-equivalent diameter) (Fig. 5).
+They have a broad size distribution with a relatively large modal peak ($\sim 1.3-1.6 \,\mu\text{m}$ in area-equivalent diameter) (Fig. 5).
 The number fractions sporadically increase (Fig. 1), coordinating with LRT from Africa in the model (Figs. 3 and 4).

 Most mineral particles consist of Al- and Si-bearing clay minerals (e.g., illite and kaolinite).
-These minerals are aggregated with other minerals such as quartz (Si-O), K-feldspar (K-Al-Si), and small (~100 nm) grains that contain Fe and O or Ca and S (Figs. 6 and S2).
-The average weight % of Al and Si in mineral particles in each sample shows a positive correlation for samples from both LRT and other periods (Fig. 7).
-The values for Si/Al between 1.5 and 3 for LRT period samples are roughly consistent with bulk measurements of Amazon aerosol in other studies (Artaxo et al., 2002; Caquineau et al., 1998; Martin et al., 2010b; Moran-Zuloaga et al., 2018; Rizzolo et al., 2017).
-More than half of the mineral particles are within this Si/Al range, and their possible source is the Saharan desert judging from our and other model studies (e.g., Moran-Zuloaga et al., 2018).
-On the other hand, the average ratios of Si/Al in several non-LRT samples (e.g., the sample from 26 March, 16:11) are lower than those in the LRT samples (Fig. 7).
-This result suggests that the mineralogy and compositions of mineral particles are different between LRT and other periods and that the latter can have local sources around the sampling site (e.g., farm and road).
+These minerals are aggregated with other minerals such as quartz (Si-O), K-feldspar (K-Al-Si), and small (~ 100 nm) grains that contain Fe and O or Ca and S (Figs. 6 and S2).
+The average weight percent (wt %) of Al and Si in mineral particles in each sample shows a positive correlation for samples from both LRT and other periods (Fig. 7).
+The values for Si/Al between 1.5 and 3 for LRT period samples are roughly consistent with bulk measurements of Amazon aerosol in other studies (Artaxo et al., 2002; Caquineau et al., 1998; Martin et al., 2010b; Moran-